aws/aws-advanced-go-wrapper/docs/user-guide/using-plugins/UsingTheReadWriteSplittingPlugin.md

 When using the Read/Write Splitting Plugin against Aurora clusters, you do not have to supply multiple instance URLs in the connection string.
 Instead, supply only the URL for the initial connection.
 The Read/Write Splitting Plugin will automatically discover the URLs for the other instances in the cluster and will use this info to switch between the writer/reader when `awsctx.setReadOnly` is set.

 > [!IMPORTANT]
-> you must set the [`clusterInstanceHostPattern`](./UsingTheFailoverPlugin.md#failover-parameters) if you are connecting using an IP address or custom domain.
+> You must set the [`clusterInstanceHostPattern`](./UsingTheFailoverPlugin.md#failover-parameters) if you are connecting using an IP address or custom domain.

 ### Using the Read/Write Splitting Plugin